The real history of The Serpent: the true story of Charles Sobhraj

 Even if he turned out not to be the untouchable figure he thought he was, Charles Sobhraj never once doubted himself or his motives.
 “I can justify the murders to myself,” he once claimed, looking back over the mayhem and destruction he left in his wake.
 “I never killed good people.”

 Nige Tassell is a freelance journalist specialising in history.
-The eight-part series The Serpent is due to begin at 9pm on New Year’s Day, on BBC One and BBC iPlayer
+The eight-part series The Serpent is now streaming on Netflix in the US, and is still available to stream on BBC iPlayer in the UK.

 This content first appeared in the January 2021 edition of BBC History Revealed